 My partner and I drove on these roads in our 1996 2.5L Subaru Legacy which uses 10L gas per 100km (or 23.5 Miles per gallon).
 Not the most efficient.
 We know.
 In our 6 week road trip we had one exploding tyre, one burst radiator hose, one flat battery and one 80km towing session.
 Was it all worth it?
 Of course it was!!!!!!

 Driving in New Zealand can be daunting especially if you are used to long, straight highways with wide lanes.
 Please make yourself aware of any driving idiosyncrasies that your country and New Zealand has.
 That being said it's pretty simple and extremely safe.

-When planning the legs of your road trip, you should also factor in what I like to call "View-time".
+When planning your road trip, you should also factor in what I like to call "View-time".
 It's the amount of time you'll spend on a road that isn't driving!
 It can add up pretty quickly.
 It will always take longer then what your GPS tells you!